 The first quarter of the new year is a time to set goals and implement changes that will transform your business and help you achieve even greater success in the year to come.
-But while setting lofty goals is nice, executive leaders must also consider how they will keep track of business health in 2020.
+But while setting lofty goals is nice, executive leaders must also consider how they will keep track of business health.

 Tracking the Health of Your Small Business